2024 Washington Democratic presidential primary

-The 2024 Washington Democratic presidential primary was held on March 12, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-111 delegates to the Democratic National Convention were allocated to presidential candidates.
+The 2024 Washington Democratic presidential primary was held on March 12, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside the Georgia, Mississippi and Northern Mariana Islands primaries.
+92 delegates to the Democratic National Convention were allocated, with 19 additional unpledged delegates.

-President Biden won in a landslide, however "Uncommitted delegates" received over 15% of the vote in Washington's 7th congressional district and was allocated two delegates.
+President Joe Biden succeeded over the option for "Uncommitted Delegates" and challengers Marianne Williamson and Dean Phillips.
+Almost 10% of the vote went for those uncommitted delegates, winning two district delegates from Washington's 7th congressional district.

 Candidates

-The Washington Secretary of State confirmed that the following names would be placed on the March 12 primary ballot (listed alphabetically):
+The Washington Secretary of State confirmed that the following names would be placed on the March 12 primary ballot: